Interlibrary Services FAQ

 What is the best way to contact the Interlibrary Services office?

 The fastest and best way to contact us is by emailing our department at email@example.com.
-If you want to enquire about an email we sent you, simply reply back to that email, including the original email in the message.
+If you want to inquire about an email we sent you, simply reply back to that email, including the original email in the message.

 What should I do first?